almaan/genetech/README.md

 If you find a container based on the `genetech` images, you are now good to go.
-Essentially what we have done is to setup a virtual operative system that you can access via your browser; we have also customized this to run `Rstudio` immediately for you.
+Essentially what we have done is to setup a virtual operative system that you can access via your browser; we have also customized this to run `Rstudio` immediately for you, with all the necessary packages installed.

 Now go to your favorit browser (e.g. Firefox, Safari, or Chrome) and enter:
 `localhost:1337` in the address bar.
 This will take you to a login-page where you should use the credentials:

 - Username : genetech
 - Password : genetech

 ### Start and Stop container
 When you're not using the container, it could be a good idea to _stop_ it, so it's not occupying resources on your computer.
-Likewise, if you have stopped a container, you might also want to start it again, instead of initiating it again from the image.
+Likewise, if you have stopped a container, you might also want to start it again, instead of initiating it de novo from the image.
 Commands for both these actions are given below:

 - stop : `docker stop CONTAINER_ID`